octopode/spectackler/README.md

 **Teach your old spec new tricks!**

-These drivers and interfaces provide an cross-patform, open-source interface for instruments that previously required proprietary Windows software.
+These drivers and interfaces provide an cross-platform, open-source interface for instruments that previously required proprietary Windows software.

 ## Hardware drivers